librato/statsd-librato-backend/README.md

 * `postTimeoutSecs`: Max time for POST requests to Librato, in seconds.

-## Reducing published data for inactive counters/gauges
+## Reducing published data for inactive stats

 By default StatsD will push a zero value for any counter that does not receive an update during a flush interval.
 Similarly, it will continue